Hull Paragon Interchange: History and description

 A bus station was built adjacent to Paragon station in 1935, at a cost of £55,000 on land freed by slum clearance.

 A new bus station integrated with the main railway station was developed and constructed in the first decade of the 21st century. (see also §Paragon station post privatisation.)

 Hull Paragon Interchange opened on Sunday 16 September 2007 combining rail and bus station services on a single site.
 The bus terminal has 38 bus and 4 coach stands, replacing a separate 'island' bus station; the site of the former Hull Bus Station, adjacent to the north of the railway station now forms part of the St Stephen's shopping centre.
 The bus ranks are located at the north of the station, in a "saw-tooth" arrangement.
 The entrance to the station is from Ferensway, and a reversing roundabout was provided at the west end of the station.
 The station has approximately 1,700 bus departures per day (September 2010).
 The area under the northernmost span of the trainshed roof was converted into the concourse and queueing area for the bus station.

 Services

 Bus services

 Bus services run from the station to all areas of Hull, as well as to the East Riding and North Lincolnshire and as far out as York, Leeds, Grimsby and Scunthorpe on some express services.
 Most city bus services are operated by Stagecoach East Midlands, whilst East Yorkshire is the main bus company for services to the East Riding.
 Services to North East Lincolnshire are operated by Stagecoach in Lincolnshire and Stagecoach Grimsby-Cleethorpes.
-Former smaller operators who used the Interchange included Alpha Bus and Coach and CT Plus Yorkshire.